Abhishekvrshny/abhishekvrshny.github.io/_posts/2020-08-02-dns-aware-persistent-connections.markdown

 The solution to this problem, in my opinion, is simple.

-The application or the client can do very little to solve this and it's the responsibility of the server to drain and terminate the connections to an IP if it wishes to recycle it.
-Terminating the connections would lead to the clients establishing a new connections by doing a fresh DNS lookup, in which case it would get the new set of IPs.
+The application or the client can do very little to solve this and it's the responsibility of the server to drain and terminate the connections for an IP if it wishes to recycle it.
+Terminating the connections would lead to the clients establishing a new connections by doing fresh DNS lookups, in which case they would get the new set of IPs.
 The server should wait for DNS to be propagated before terminating existing connections due to obvious reasons.

 #### Why is this a responsibilty of the server to terminate connections?